azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Choso begins to realize the identity of the mastermind parasitizing<br>Geto's corpse as sorcerers gather for the final moments of<br>the Shibuya Incident</p>
+<p align="center">Choso begins to realize the identity of the mastermind parasitizing<br>Geto's corpse as sorcerers gather for the final moments of<br>the Shibuya Incident.
+The special-grade sorcerer, Yuki Tsukumo, comes to<br>the rescue when they're on the verge of death.</p>
 </td>
 </tr>
 </table>